dell/iac-storage-automation/powerstore/provision_iscsi_to_vm/README.md

 ### create_snapshotrules.yml

 This playbook demonstrates how to call the `dellemc_powerstore_snapshotrule` module to create new PowerStore snapshot rules based on time interval or specific date and time.
-Please refer to [PowerStore Ansible Module Documentation](?????) for more details.
+Please refer to [PowerStore Ansible Module Documentation](https://github.com/dell/ansible-powerstore/tree/master/dellemc_ansible/docs) for more details.

 ### create_protectionpolicies.yml

 This playbook demonstrates how to call the `dellemc_powerstore_protectionpolicy` module to create new PowerStore protection policies that consist of snapshot rules.
-Please refer to [PowerStore Ansible Module Documentation](?????) for more details.
+Please refer to [PowerStore Ansible Module Documentation](https://github.com/dell/ansible-powerstore/tree/master/dellemc_ansible/docs) for more details.

 ### new_vm_ps.yml

 This playbook demonstrates how to call the `vmware_guest` module to create new VMware vms using template on PowerStore X appliance.
 Please refer to [vmware_guest Ansible documentation](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html) for more details.

-### config_vm.yml
+### config_os.yml

 This playbook calls the following roles to customize the Linux OS environment.
 * linux-system-role